What’s happening in Big Bend?

 What’s Going On

-Big Bend Ranch State Park and Big Bend National Parks are Texas treasures.
+Big Bend Ranch State Park and Big Bend National Parks and the private land the surrounds and connects them are Texas treasures.
 They are unique havens for a rich variety of flora and fauna, essential watersheds for the area, and a crucial part of our local economy driven by tourism.

 However, a proposed border wall threatens to dismantle this unique ecosystem.
 If erected, this wall would have detrimental, irreversible impacts on the wildlife that call this pristine place home.